balannarcis96/tera-datacenter-repacker/README.md

 - Packing / Unpacking of datacenter
 - Parsing datacenter to memory
-- Writing parsed datacenter from memory to file
+- Writing parsed datacenter from memory to packed file
+- Writing datacenter to xml

 ### What DOESN'T work (and should)